From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Model applicability: proof of concept

 where the coordinates $x$ and $y$ are scaled with respect to the span $L$ and moreover $q=\tan{\theta}/\tilde{B}$.
 Hence, $u$ defines the potential field $-\nabla{u}=(1,\,-2qy)$, which, up to normalization, generates the desired velocity field

-In order to deal with more general low aspect ratio domains, observe first of all that function~\eqref{eq:uparab} solves the following Poisson problem:
+To deal with more general low-aspect ratio domains, we primarily observe that~\eqref{eq:uparab} solves the following Poisson problem:

 which can be imposed on more general domains than the rectangle.
-The term $\theta$ is intended to parametrize the convergence rate of $v_d$ toward the longitudinal direction at mid-chord.
-Therefore, the factor $\tilde{b}/\tilde{B}$, where $\tilde{b}=\tilde{b}(x)$ is the (spatially variable) chord amplitude, is introduced.
-Factually, in rectangular domains, where $\tilde{b}\equiv\tilde{B}$, the Neumann boundary condition on $\Gamma_s$ turns out to be exactly condition~\eqref{eq:tantheta}.
+As in~\eqref{eq:tantheta}, the term $\theta$ is intended to parametrize the spatial rate at which $v_d$ gets aligned with the longitudinal direction at mid-chord.
+Therefore, we introduce the factor $\tilde{b}/\tilde{B}$, where $\tilde{b}=\tilde{b}(x)$ is the (spatially variable) chord amplitude.
+In rectangular domains, where $\tilde{b}\equiv\tilde{B}$, the Neumann boundary condition on $\Gamma_s$ turns out to be exactly condition~\eqref{eq:tantheta}.

-The potential defined in Eq.~\eqref{eq:poisson} is subharmonic.
-In literature, analogous velocity fields have been usually built by using harmonic functions~\cite{piccoli2011ARMA,rimon1992IEEE,connolly1990IEEE}, relying on the so called \emph{min-max principle}.
-Such a principle ensures that any local maximum or minimum of $u$, i.e., a stationary point of the gradient field, lies on the boundary of $D$~\cite{doob2011BOOK}.
-Therefore, provided proper Dirichlet conditions are imposed (e.g., $u=0$ on exits, $u=1$ anywhere else on the boundary), velocity fields driving pedestrians to a given exit can be obtained.
-On the other hand, no control on the behavior of $-\nabla u$ at walls is allowed, hence phenomenologically unsatisfactory behaviors can arise.
+The potential in~\eqref{eq:poisson} is subharmonic.
+In the literature, analogous velocity fields have been usually built by using harmonic functions~\cite{piccoli2011ARMA,rimon1992IEEE,connolly1990IEEE}, relying on the so called \emph{min-max principle}.
+This principle ensures that any local maximum or minimum of $u$, i.e., a stationary point of the gradient field, lies on the boundary of $D$~\cite{doob2011BOOK}.
+Therefore, provided proper Dirichlet conditions are imposed (e.g., $u=0$ on exits, $u=1$ anywhere else on the boundary), velocity fields driving pedestrians to a given exit are obtained.
+However, no control on the behaviour of $-\nabla u$ at walls is allowed, hence phenomenologically unsatisfactory dynamics can arise.
 Nevertheless, subharmonic functions do not satisfy a minimum principle, hence the absence of internal local minima cannot be guaranteed anymore.
-Aside from this, their use through Eq.~\eqref{eq:poisson} allows phenomenologically consistent fields~\cite{iniguez2009PROC} to be obtained.
+Aside from this, their use through~\eqref{eq:poisson} allows us to obtain phenomenologically consistent fields~\cite{iniguez2009PROC}.